RubenL007/MoneyManager/README.md

 </p>

 <h5>Last Major Update</h5>
-<p>The latest major update (27/07/2025) added Demo Mode and included some quality-of-life improvements.</p>
+<p>The latest major update (02/01/2026) introduced the Configuration, Balances, and Investments views (the latter still a work in progress) and visually updated the buttons.</p>